gladyskigen2022/phase-3-sinatra-backend-project-home-management-system/README.md

-# Phase 3 Project Guidelines
+# Home Asset Tracking & Inventory Management
+* The README file is structured as follows: 1.
+Project Title.
+2. Project goal/objectives 3.
+Project Setup.
+4. Project Description.
+5. Author & License.

-## Learning Goals
+## Goals of this project

 - Build a web basic API with Sinatra and Active Record to support a React frontend

 ## Introduction

-Congrats on getting through all the material for Phase 3!
-Now's the time to put it all together and build something from scratch to reinforce what you know and expand your horizons.
+Putting it all together project

 The focus of this project is **building a Sinatra API backend** that uses **Active Record** to access and persist data in a database, which will be used